isaakh12/final_project/README.md

 3. Run pip install git+https://github.com/physoce/physoce-py on terminal to install physoce module
 4. Install matplotlib, numpy, pandas, and scipy
 5. Run final_project.ipynb notebook on Jupyter or as a .py file in bash
+   ### Output
+   1. Raw data figures and interpolated data for each transect
+   2. PCA for all data variables

 ## Dependencies
 1. Data must be a .csv with the following columns: